OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 Now suppose you wanted to analyze multiple books - more than one at a time.
-You could create a separate submit file for each book, and submit all of the files manually, but you'd have a lot of file lines to modify each time (in particular, the "arguments" and "transfer_input_files" line from the previous submit file).
+You could create a separate submit file for each book, and submit all of the files manually, but you'd have a lot of file lines to modify each time (in particular, the "arguments" and "transfer_input_files" lines from the previous submit file).

 This would be overly verbose and tedious.
 HTCondor has options that make it easy to